6 Best Vegan Plant-Based Protein Powders of 2022

 - Protein type – Pea, pumpkin, sunflower and watermelon seed proteins

 - Protein amount – 20 g per serving

 Why buy: Onnit’s plant protein powders use a branched-chain amino acid (BCAA), which is the most essential amino acid for muscle growth.
 The vegan blend is sugar, dairy, gluten, and soy-free, and offers a complete amino acid profile.
 We like that it comes in both vanilla and chocolate flavors, providing a more earth-friendly post-workout protein option.

 Best for Keto Diets: NOW Sports Organic Pea Protein

 - Protein amount – 15 g per serving

 Why buy: Pea protein is a good post-workout choice, and NOW Sports Organic Pea Protein powder offers 15 grams of vegetable protein isolate that is easy to digest.
 There are no artificial sweeteners, and it’s dairy, egg, soy and gluten-free.
 We like that this blend is certified USDA organic, keto-friendly, and GMP certified with testing results available online for every batch of protein.

 How to Choose a High-Quality Plant-Based Protein Powder

-When shopping for the best protein powder for you, there are some important things to take into consideration.
+When shopping for the best plant protein powder, there are some important things to take into consideration.

 Start with your diet and taste preferences.
-There are plenty of vegan-friendly, dairy-free, gluten-free and soy-free protein products out there.
-So if you have allergies, food sensitivities or a strong preference, start by narrowing your search there.
+There are plenty of vegan, gluten-free and soy-free protein products out there.
+If you have allergies, food sensitivities or a strong preference, start by narrowing your search there.